see. think. act.

 “Far-side safety countermeasures present an untapped area for injury reduction,” summed up the renowned accident investigator Dr. Kennerly Digges at a congress held by the US National Highway Traffic Safety Administration in 2015.
 Working together with nine additional partners from the fields of science and industry, Digges – a professor at the George Washington University in Ashburn, has carried out a great deal of research on this topic.
 He was also the initiator of the New Car Assessment Program (NCAP), which grades vehicles by means of crash tests, a star rating and is now the benchmark for vehicle safety in many countries.
 Likewise in 2015, ZF showcased its far-side airbag concept for the first time.
 Installed in the inward-facing side of the driver’s seat, the airbag can help to provide better protection to both the driver and front-seat passenger.

-The Euro NCAP, the European consumer protection organization for vehicle safety, has now become the first organization in the world to react to the far-side problem.
-The new test requirements that will be introduced in 2020 will expand the scope of the investigations into head-on collisions on the side of the vehicle opposite to the occupants.
-A total of 16 points within the Euro NCAP are awarded to head-on collisions; in future, 4 of these points will focus solely on the topic of far-side collisions.
+The Euro NCAP, the European consumer protection organization for vehicle safety, was the first organization in the world to react to the far-side problem.
+The test requirements that had been introduced in 2020 expanded the scope of the investigations into head-on collisions on the side of the vehicle opposite to the occupants.
+A total of 16 points within the Euro NCAP are awarded to head-on collisions; 4 of these points will focus solely on the topic of far-side collisions.
 A car can achieve a maximum of 38 points in all four categories for the protection of adult occupants.
 The findings of an American-Australian joint research project have shown that this change is worthwhile.
 An analysis of accident statistics in both countries revealed that no less than 33 percent of all serious injuries or deaths suffered in head-on collisions were the result of far-side collisions.

 The considerably larger far-side airbag is integrated in the driver’s seat in a similar fashion to a side airbag.
 In the event of a head-on collision, the airbag control unit can trigger the far-side airbag shortly after the standard side airbag.
 In order to stabilize the far-side airbag, it is either fixed in place on the seat frame with a strap or supported by the center console.
 It can also be triggered when a collision takes place on the driver’s side.
 This is due to the fact that if there are people sitting in both of the car’s front seats, lateral acceleration can cause the two car occupants to collide with one another.
 In this instance, the far-side airbag can help prevent this exact scenario from taking place.